 Crafting the perfect elevator pitch is an essential networking skill.

-When it comes to trade shows and conferences, you may only have a few minutes of someone’s attention.
+Regarding trade shows and conferences, you may only have a few minutes of someone’s attention.

 On social media, you have only a few lines.